Before you create a Labour Hire Licensing Online (LHLO) account

 Contact with relevant persons

-Nominated officers should inform a relevant person named in the application that they will receive an email from LHA requiring the relevant person to provide information as part of the application process.
+Nominated officers should inform a relevant person named in the application that they will receive an email from LHA requiring the RP to provide information as part of the application process.